dwinney/iterateKT/README.md

 ```
 For maximum flexibility, the code only requires specifying the elastic phase shift $\delta_i(s)$ and kernel functions $K_{ij}(s,t)$ of each isobar.
 Things such as isospin and/or helicity amplitudes can be built outside of the core iterative functionality by combining isobars into a full amplitude.

+The driving term, $P_{n-1}(s)$, parameterizes the left-hand cuts associated with the production of the 3-body system.
+This function should therefore not contain right-hand cuts and is bounded by $s^{n-1}$.
+Traditionally, this is simply a polynomial of order $n-1$ but the code allows arbitrary functions to incorporate production effects.

 Note that convergence of the KT equations is not guaranteed!
 This may depend on the number of isobars, number of subtractions, and quantum numbers considered.

 ##  INSTALLATION

 Compilation of the base library requires only [CMake](https://cmake.org/) (version $\geq$ 3.30), [ROOT](https://root.cern.ch/) (tested with version 6.24) with [*MathMore*](https://root.cern.ch/mathmore-library), and [Boost C++](https://www.boost.org/) (version $\geq$ 1.68).